SchnyderKay/M324/README.md

 To contribute your work, create a new branch according to the branch naming rules.
 This branch can be used as a topic or feature branch.
 To merge the branch, create a pull-request and ask for a code review.
+The branches are deleted after accepting the merge request.
 Additionally, for the optional learn journal, please create a personal branch, which will be merged at the end of the project.

 **Commit Rules**